The Start-up visa category is for non-UK nationals wishing to set up a business in the UK.

 Alongside the business requirements, you will also need to meet the visa requirements before we can endorse you to take part in this scheme.
 We recommend you read the visa requirements very carefully because we will not be able to endorse you if you are unable to make a valid visa application.

-You must have not previously established a business in the UK (unless you are currently sponsored under the Tier 1 GE category and in your first year).
 You can stay in the UK for 2 years on a Start-up visa.
 Any time you’ve already spent in the UK on a Tier 1 (Graduate Entrepreneur) visa counts as part of the 2 years.

 English language requirements